In poker, the term ‘donkey’ is often used to describe a player who lacks skills, experience, or knowledge and makes poor decisions.

 Passive Players

 - These donkeys play very passively, rarely raising or bluffing.
 They prefer to call bets but do not put much pressure on their opponents.
-They’re easy to play against, as they will often fold when faced with aggression.
+They are easy to play against and often fold when faced with aggression.

 How to Play Against a Donkey

-While it can be frustrating to play against a donkey, they offer opportunities for profit.
+While it can be frustrating to play against a donkey, they offer profit opportunities.
 Here’s how to exploit a donkey's weaknesses:

 Value Betting